primatejs/primate/docs/guide/configuration.md

 # Configuration

 Primate is a zero-configuration framework and can be used without creating a custom configuration.
-In most cases the defaults can be used without modification.
+In most cases the defaults can be used as is.

 ## primate.config.js